architect-team/arcctl/src/environments/README.md

 Environments can be updated at any time using the `arcctl update environment` command.
 The update command will ensure the environment matches the provided configuration.
-That sometimes means creating new resources, destroying resources that are no longer needed, or both.
+That sometimes means creating new resources, updating existing resources, destroying resources that are no longer needed, or a little bit of everything.

 ```sh
 $ arcctl update environment production ./environment.yml